-22 As well known, the only certain date ante quem for Jordanus is that all his known works appear in Richard de Fournival's Biblionomina (ed. de Vleeschauwer, 1965), which was certainly written some time before Richard's death in 1260 (Rouse, 1973, p.
-257).
-However, one manuscript of Jordanus's Demonstratio de algorismo (Oxford, Bodleian Library, Savile 21) seems to be written by Robert Grosseteste in 1215-16, and in any case at that moment (Hunt, 1955, p.
-134).
+19 As well known, the only certain date ante quem for Jordanus is that all his known works appear in Richard de Fournival's Biblionomina [ed. de Vleeschauwer 1965], which was certainly written some time before Richard's death in 1260 [Rouse 1973: 257].
+However, one manuscript of Jordanus's Demonstratio de algorismi (Oxford, Bodleian Library, Savile 21) seems to be written by Robert Grosseteste in 1215-16, and in any case at that moment [Hunt 1955: 134].
 This is the revised version of Jordanus's treatise on algorism.
 In consequence, Jordanus must have been beyond his first juvenile period by then.
 It seems likely (but of course is not certain) that the arithmetical works (the Elements and the Data of arithmetic) are closer in time to the beginning of his career that works on statics and on the geometry of the astrolabe, and that they should therefore antedate 1230.

-23 Translated from (Hughes, 1981, p.
-58) (Hughes' own English translation is free and therefore unfit for the present purpose).
-Juxtaposition of letters is meant as aggregation, that is, addition (in agreement with the Euclidean understanding of number and addition).
+20 Translated from [Hughes 1981: 58] (Hughes' own English translation is free and therefore unfit for the present purpose).